 You may have a sleep disorder if it routinely takes you more than 30 minutes to fall asleep, if you wake throughout the night, and/or if you are sleepy during the day, need to take frequent naps, snore excessively, have muscle weakness.

 Sleep helps people control their blood sugar, brain function, and mood.
 It’s an area of my health that I didn’t value for a long time, but I’ve been working on it.
-Now I track my sleep using my Fitbit and also have been focusing on it recently when I’ve been working with a health coach.

 Strategies to get enough sleep